-Amanda served as a member of the Business, Energy and Industrial Strategy Select Committee and has also served on several Bill Committees including the Higher Education and Research Bill, Welfare Reform Bill and the Policing and Crime Bill, to name a few.
+Up until the General Election in June 2017, Amanda served as a member of the Business, Energy and Industrial Strategy Select Committee.
+In the last Parliament she also served on several Bill Committees including the Higher Education and Research Bill, Welfare Reform Bill, the Policing and Crime Bill and the Children and Social Work Bill.

-In Parliament Amanda’s main areas of interest are education and young people (including career advice, apprenticeships and higher education); collaboration between blue light services and business & enterprise (with a particular focus on trade & exports).
+Since being elected in 2015, Amanda’s main areas of interest in Parliament have been Education and Young People (including career advice, apprenticeships and higher education), Blue Light Services (collaboration), the Armed Forces and Business & Enterprise (with a particular focus on trade & exports).

-Locally, Amanda has been an active campaigner relating to all the issues that have come about from the closure of the Rugeley B Power Station; the delivery of the Chase Line electrification project and supporting young people into work.
+Locally, Amanda has been an active campaigner on many local issues.
+These include the closure of the Rugeley B Power Station and its redevelopment, maintenance of the local road network, the delivery of the Chase Line electrification project and tackling overcrowding on the line, illegal waste site fires and supporting young people into work.

 Amanda supports a wide variety of local groups, organisations and local charities including the Royal British Legion, the Rotary Clubs, the Lions Clubs and Soroptimists, Newlife Foundation for Disabled Children and the Hibbs Lupus Trust – to name a few!